IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

   should therefore be run manually whenever new cost models are added or the R code is modified.** (Also, remember to add new tests when a new builtin is added).

 * (Not yet automated).
 After the cost model for builtins has been generated we run some more benchmarks which consist of entire Plutus core programs making limited use of builtins.
 We run the benchmarks, subtract the total time for builtin execution as predicted by the builtin cost model, and divide the remaining time by the number of basic machine steps executed to arrive at an average time for each machine step (see the earlier discussion).
-This is then stored in another JSON file [`plutus-core/cost-model/data/cekMachineCosts.json`](./data/cekMachineCosts.json).
+  This is then stored in another JSON file, [`plutus-core/cost-model/data/cekMachineCosts.json`](./data/cekMachineCosts.json).
   This cost is currently the same for each step, but more careful testing may enable us to produce more precise costs per step at some future date.
-The JSON file also contains a constant cost for machine startup (perhaps a misnomer): this cost is currently zero, but experiments hint that there is an element of overall execution time which cannot be explained purely by code execution.
+The JSON file also contains a constant cost for machine startup (perhaps a misnomer): this cost is currently very small (ideally it would be zero, but that caused difficulties when reading the JSON), but experiments hint that there is an element of overall execution time which cannot be explained purely by code execution.
 This perhaps depends on the size of the AST or the number of unique AST nodes which are visited during program execution, but we have not yet been able to pin down precisely what is going on, and in any case this effect appears to be relatively small.

 *  We can now assign a cost to an arbitrary Plutus Core program by running it and adding up the costs for each machine step and for each evaluation of a